 Stock Ownership Example

-In addition to the shares held by each of these large shareholders, we also get to see the change in position over the last 3 months.
-For example, here is some actual information on Institutional Ownership in Microsoft (5/23/2006):
+In addition to the securities held by each of these large shareholders, the change in their position over the last 3 months is also available to the public.
+For example, here is some actual information on Institutional Ownership in Microsoft (12/30/2013):

-The above table tells us that Barclays recently sold around 9 million shares of Microsoft, which was 2.0% of their total holdings.
-Barclays also owns 4.0% of Microsoft's outstanding stock, and that makes up 1.7% of the entire portfolio of stocks owned by Barclays.
+The above table tells us that Capital World Investors sold around 59 million shares of Microsoft, which was 31% of their total holdings.

 Stock Ownership Activity